hairr/mwhair-r/README.md

 Usage
 ======
+rCurl and rjson needs to be installed for this to work.

 To set up a script, begin by specifying your wiki's api (i'll be using wikipedia as an example so it might not match your api url exactly):

     bot = wiki('http://en.wikipedia.org/w/api.php')